-John Jaenson Malberg was born in Grahntarr, Woreda Soken, Jonkopings Lan, Sweden April 23, 1827.
-He emigrated from Sweden to the U.S. in 1853.
-Malberg landed in Boston, then traveled to Lafayette, Tippecanoe County, Indiana.
-His future wife, Christina (Jonson) Malberg, was born in Reaby, Grenna Soken, Jonkopings Lan, Sweden November 27, 1833.
-She emigrated from Sweden in the fall of 1853.
-Christina landed in New Orleans, then traveled to Lafayette, Tippecanoe County, Indiana.
-John and Christina were married in Red Wing, Goodhue County, Minnesota on July 18, 1857.
-They lived in Red Wing for some time.
-In the spring of 1860 they moved to a farm in Cannon Falls, Leon Township, Goodhue County.
-That fall, they assumed ownership of the property through preemption rights.
-The Malbergs lived on this farm for the rest of their lives.
-John and Christina had seven children, Peter Bennet (FEB 1858), Ida Helena (OCT 1869), Phebe Johanna Marie (SEP 1861), Olive Matilda (AUG 1864), Amos (OCT 1866), Adelia Malvina (NOV 1868), and John Sidney (FEB 1875).
+John J. Malberg was born April 23, 1827, at Grankärr, Vireda Parish, Jönköping County, Sweden.
+His Swedish name was Sven Johan Johansson.
+He emigrated in 1853, arriving at Boston and settling at Lafayette, Tippecanoe County, Indiana.
+His future wife, Christina Jonasdotter, was born November 29, 1832, at Reaby, Gränna Parish, Jönköping County.
+She emigrated in the fall of 1853, landing in New Orleans and making her way to Lafayette.
+John and Christina were married July 18, 1857, in Red Wing, Goodhue County, Minnesota.
+They lived in Red Wing for a couple years and, in the spring of 1860, moved to a farm in Leon Township, Goodhue County.
+Later that year, they assumed ownership of the property through preemption rights.
+The Malbergs lived at this farm for the rest of their lives.
+John and Christina had seven children: Peter Bennet (b.
+February 1858), Ida Helena (b.
+October 1869), Phebe Johanna Marie (b.
+September 1861), Olive Matilda (b.
+August 1864), Amos (b.
+October 1866), Adelia Malvina (b.
+November 1868), and John Sidney (b.
+February 1875).

-John J. Malberg was a farmer and carpenter.
+Malberg was a farmer and carpenter.
 As a farmer, he raised small grains and livestock.
-As a carpenter, he built coffins and did work for his church.
-In his spare time John loved planting trees.
-He died on his farm October 14, 1903 at the age of 76.
-Christina also died on the farm January 12, 1927 at the age of 93.
-Both John and Christina are buried at the Cannon Falls Cemetery.
+As a carpenter, he made coffins and helped to build Spring Garden Lutheran Church.
+Malberg enjoyed planting trees in his spare time.
+He died October 14, 1903, at age 76, while Christina died January 12, 1927, at age 93.
+John and Christina are buried in the Cannon Falls Cemetery.